krubenok/blog/content/posts/2019-08-03-enterprise-networking-at-home.md

 # Overkill

 Yes.
 Meraki at home is totally overkill but I wouldn't have it any other way.
 Proper mesh networking that scales well is still very hit or miss in the consumer space and having roaming that actually works is a luxury I can't live without.
 Finally, the site-to-site and client VPN are huge features that I use on a daily basis while knowing that my network is backed up Cisco Talos security via AMP.

+At some point later I'll get into details as to what my network is running with a diagram as well as the configurations...